lennyleadership/code_cokbuk/content.en/docs/01_R_codes/06_load_data/01_work_with_Excel/03_excel.md

 ```

-I create a list of data.frame with this command
+Note: I create a list of data.frame with this command